 To provide some perspective, The Home Depot sells approximately 45,000 different products.
 The 2,500 Eco Options products represents about 5 ½ percent of its total product portfolio.
 While seemingly small, the firm is seeing some immediate and large energy and environmental benefits.
 At the time of this blog posting, The Home Depot web-site stated that the Eco Options program had sold more than 354 million Eco Options products resulting in more than 3.7 billion kWh of electricity saved and 7.7 billion pounds of CO2 prevented from entering the atmosphere.
 In addition the firm had planted 90.1 million trees.

-World Inc., Dr. Bruce Piasecki examines how globally competitive firms are innovating products that meet quality, technical performance, price and social response requirements.
+In his new book, World Inc., Dr. Bruce Piasecki examines how globally competitive firms are innovating products that meet quality, technical performance, price and social response requirements.
 Companies like HP, LP, Toyota and The Home Depot fall into the new economy space Dr. Piasecki refers to as social response capitalism.
 By offering better products - ones that compete on price, performance and social attributes - competitive firms of the 21st Century are creating a better, more ecologically and economically sustainable world.

-The Home Depot Foundation, the company is promoting the development of “healthy, livable communities” by “supporting the development of affordable, healthy homes for working families”.
+The Home Depot is not only making it easier for customers to identify better products, it is spending its own money to help communities implement them.
+Through the The Home Depot Foundation, the company is promoting the development of “healthy, livable communities” by “supporting the development of affordable, healthy homes for working families”.
 To help achieve this goal the Home Depot Foundation is investing $100 million in the next decade to help build 100,000 affordable and environmentally responsible homes.
 In addition the Home Depot Foundation is planting 3 million trees in urban areas to help beautify the communities.
 The Home Depot is also working with The Conservation Fund to offset carbon emissions.
 As a partner in The Conservation Fund’s Go Zero Partners program, the Home Depot will “fund the planting of thousands of trees on nearly 130 acres across metro Atlanta to offset the carbon emissions”.

-Home Depot Eco Options product labeling program in mind, as a resource for your consideration.
+So as late Spring and early Summer emerge and you scour the web for green building products for that home renovation project you had in mind all Winter, keep Home Depot Eco Options product labeling program in mind, as a resource for your consideration.
 As a trend watcher we will be monitoring The Home Depot and other green building product companies to learn how these firms continue to provide new socially responsible products and services into the mainstream.

 Mark C. Coleman